capybloomer/NibTunez/README.md

 # NibTunez
-Open Source Playlists and Music Discovery using the last.fm API
+NibTunez is an Open Source Playlists and Music Discovery using the last.fm API.

+Developed using HTML5 & Javascript, you are currently seeing the front end for a much more ambitions project.

+At this time, you can upload a song, [plug in a free last.fm API key](https://www.last.fm/api/authentication) and have it generate a playlist of similar music / export that playlist into a .txt file.
+Your song / playlist is not saved server side.
+The only entity that is tracking your music is last.fm by seeing your playlist via your API key (and whatever GitHub collects).

+You can run this offline by just downloading the HTML file, no need for a webserver - just a modern browser.